BarneyShi/Blog/source/_posts/reverse-string.md

 date: 2021-09-22 01:09:14
 tags:
 - string
-- double pointer
+- double pointers
 ---
 **`Note`**
-- `Double pointer` is the way to go.
+- `Double pointers` is the way to go.

 Write a function that reverses a string.
 The input string is given as an array of characters s.